This post may contain affiliate links. Please read my disclosure.

 What is Twice Cooked Pork?

 Literally, it is "twice cooked."
-And it's typically pretty spicy as it originated in the Sichuan province (known for it's spicy, tongue numbing cuisine).
+And it's typically pretty spicy as it originated in the Sichuan province (known for it's spicy, tongue numbing Chinese cuisine).

 Why This Recipe Works